Aditya-NeuralNetNinja/Flagship-Projects/Siamese Neural Network for MNIST Digit Verification/README.md

                img_B.reshape((1, 28, 28))]).flatten()[0] > 0.5
 ```

-If the predicted value is greater than 0.5, the output is True, indicating that the model believes the images are of the same class. 🎉
+As the predicted value is greater than 0.5, the output is True, indicating that the model believes the images are of the same class. 🎉

 This wraps up the usage guide for this project.
 The Siamese Network is a powerful tool for image comparison tasks, as demonstrated with the MNIST dataset.
 Happy coding! 🚀